Can Grandparents Take a Tax Deduction for Contributing to 529s for Grandchildren in Pennsylvania?

 A 529 plan is a college savings plan designed to help build wealth to pay for college expenses.
 Each 529 plan has a single named beneficiary whose college education can be funded with the 529 funds.
-The major benefit of all 529 plans is that money invested in them enjoy tax-advantaged growth and withdrawals for qualified educational spending are not charged federal or state income tax.
+One major benefit of all 529 plans is that anyone can contribute; another benefit is that withdrawals for qualified educational spending are not charged federal or state income tax.
 Grandparents also can take state tax deductions on contributions made to 529 plans as well.

 Grandparents are able to take Pennsylvania state income tax deductions for contributions made to 529 plans, regardless if they are the plan owner or not.

 Exploring Tax Deductions For 529 Contributors

 Pennsylvania allows contributors to 529 plans to take a tax deduction each year up to the gift tax exclusion.
 This is the maximum annual amount in personal gifts that you can give without triggering the gift tax.